BergstromDomain/lifestyle_events_app/public/LifestyleEventsApp.md

 ==================================================

 ##  Creating the Lifestyle Events App
-Move to the working directory and create a new application without the testing framework
+Move to the working directory and create a new application, using the `-T` flag to skip the testing framework since I'll be using _RSpec_
 ```bash
 rails new lifestyle_events_app -T
 ```